Literacy Page and Resources

-To gain an overview of English at Robert Miles Infant School, please read our English Curriculum Intent.
+To gain an in-depth insight of English at Robert Miles Infant School, please read our English Curriculum Intent, Implementation and Impact.

 Children are assessed regularly and grouped according to their reading level.
 They work in small groups with a teacher or a teaching assistant who has been fully trained in the RWI programme.
 They learn the sounds that they need to know and practise blending and segmenting skills for reading and writing using ‘Fred Talk’.